ibm-cloud-docs/ibm-cloud-provider-for-terraform/faqs.md

 </tbody>
 </table>

-## How do I setup Terraform version 0.13.0?
+## How do I setup Terraform v0.13.0?
 {: #ibm-terraform-provider-v13}
 {: faq}

-Complete the following steps can be used in IBM Terraform provider to support Terraform version 0.13.0:
+The following steps can used in IBM Terraform provider to support Terraform v0.13.x:

 1. From the HashiCorp site, [download version 0.13.x](https://releases.hashicorp.com/terraform/){: external}
 2. Find the [Terraform provider](https://github.com/IBM-Cloud/terraform-provider-ibm/releases) version.